 Again, the trick here is to go with the file name or category that first comes to your mind.
 This is the vital step that will make this filing system all you!

-If you get stuck on an item, put it on the bottom of the pile.
+If you get stuck on an item, put it at the bottom of the pile.
 You will likely have more clarity when you see it the next time.

-Try to complete at least one round of sorting/naming each day until your To File stack is organized into unique file name/file categories plucked directly from the flow of your thoughts!
+Try to complete at least one round of sorting each day until your To File stack is organized into unique file names/file categories plucked directly from the flow of your thoughts!

 Finalizing File Names